ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/3.4-conclusion/README.md

 ## Guide

 Congratulations!
-You have reached the end of the RHEL In-place Upgrade Automation Workshop.
-You are now armed with the knowledge needed to start developing an automation solution to help your organization manage RHEL upgrades at scale.
+You have reached the end of the CentOS In-place Upgrade Automation Workshop.
+You are now armed with the knowledge needed to start developing an automation solution to help your organization manage CentOS conversions at scale.

 Let's review what we learned and think about what's next.

 ### Step 1 - What You Learned

-With this workshop, you gained hands-on experience while learning about a prescriptive approach to automating RHEL in-place upgrades.
+With this workshop, you gained hands-on experience while learning about a prescriptive approach to automating CentOS in-place conversions.

-- You upgraded only a handful of RHEL cloud instances while progressing through the workshop exercises, but with the power of an enterprise deployment of AAP, this approach can be rolled out at scale across a large fleet of RHEL hosts.
+- You converted a handful of CentOS cloud instances while progressing through the workshop exercises, but with the power of an enterprise deployment of AAP, this approach can be rolled out at scale across a large fleet of CentOS hosts.

-- You learned why automated snapshot/rollback is one of the most important capabilities required to successfully deliver RHEL in-place upgrade automation.
-Snapshots not only eliminate the risk and anxiety experienced by an app team facing a RHEL upgrade, but they also help accelerate the development of robust upgrade automation playbooks.
+- You learned why automated snapshot/rollback is one of the most important capabilities required to successfully deliver CentOS in-place conversion automation.
+Snapshots not only eliminate the risk and anxiety experienced by an app team facing a CentOS conversion, but they also help accelerate the development of robust conversion automation playbooks.

-- You also learned about the custom automation that must be developed to deal with the complex requirements of a large enterprise environment.
-We demonstrated a few examples of this including using Leapp custom actors for reporting special pre-upgrade checks as well as running Ansible playbooks to handle common remediations and third-party tools and agents.

 - But the most important lesson we learned is "You can do this!"